 Hurricanes and Other Extreme Weather Events

 The 50+ inches of rain that flooded Houston with Hurricane Harvey, the fury of Hurricane Maria devastating Puerto Rico, the monstrous EF-5 tornado that leveled Moore, Oklahoma, the swath of destruction cut by Typhoon Haiyan through the Philippines stand as testimony of the escalating threat from “100 year storms/floods.”
-And these events are often accompanied by secondary events such as mudslides - each has its own specific risks:

 And what about typhoons and cyclones?
 Physically, they are hurricanes by a different name.
 They are called hurricanes in the Atlantic and in the Eastern Pacific, typhoons in the West Pacific and cyclones around Australia and India.